 The topics in dynamical systems and control theory that are briefly introduced here are covered in more detail in AM08 [1], to which this text is a supplement.
-Other books that introduce tools for modeling and analysis of dynamical systems with applications in biology include the two-volume text by J. D. Murray [52] and the recent text by and Ellner and Guckenheimer [22].
+Other books that introduce tools for modeling and analysis of dynamical systems with applications in biology include J. D. Murray's text [69] and the recent text by and Ellner and Guckenheimer [26].

 Synthetic biology is a rapidly evolving field that includes many different subareas of research, but few textbooks are currently available.
 In the specific area of biological circuit design that we focus on here, there are a number of good survey and review articles.
-The article by Baker et al [9] provides a high level description of the basic approach and opportunities.
-Recent survey and review papers include Voigt [?] and Khalil and Collins [?].
+The article by Baker et al. [7] provides a high level description of the basic approach and opportunities.
+Recent survey and review papers include Voigt [99] and Khalil and Collins [53].